R0gue-one/Credit-Sea-Assignment/README.md

    - File Handling: Reads XML file from `./backend/uploads/`.
    - Parse XML: Converts XML to JSON format.
    - Extract Data: Retrieves applicant details, credit accounts, and summary.
+   - Check for Existing Profile: SBasic details:
+   ■ Name
+   ■ Mobile Phone
+   ■ PAN
-   - Check for Existing Profile: Searches for a profile with the same PAN.
+   ■ Credit Scoreearches for a profile with the same PAN.
    - Save to Database: Inserts or updates the credit profile in MongoDB.
 Cleanup: Deletes the processed file.
 - #### `/Retrive`